Why Financial Plans Fail (and How to Build Change That Lasts)

 Many financial plans ignore enjoyment entirely, treating it as something to be earned later.
 This is a mistake.
 Without emotional reward, most systems eventually lose relevance.

 When enjoyment is absent, people disengage.
-When it is present, they stay involved.
+Yet when it is present, they stay involved.
 This is why enjoyment is not optional if long-term change is the goal.

 Financial freedom should improve life along the way, not only at the destination.